Hands-on Bayesian Neural Networks -- a Tutorial for Deep Learning Users: Simplifying Bayesian Neural networks

-This quantity can be estimated on a training dataset $D'$.
-The big advantage of this method is that it only requires the features $\vec{x}$ during training, as the probability of labels $p(\vec{y}|\vec{x}, \vec{\theta})$ is defined by the BNN stochastic model (see Section \ref{sec:pgmimpl}).
-Without the need of labeling, one of the most expensive part of a machine learning workflow, $D'$ can be much larger than the original set $D$ used to train the teacher BNN, so that the student network is far less likely to suffer from unexpected generalization flaws.
+Here, $\hat{\vec{\omega}}$ can be estimated using a training dataset $D'$ that contains only the features $\vec{x}$.
+During training, the probability $p(\vec{y}|\vec{x}, \vec{\theta})$ of the labels is given by the teacher BNN.
+Thus, $D'$ can be much larger than $D$.
+This helps the student network retain the calibration and uncertainty from the teacher.

-It has also been observed that, for classification problems, simply using the class probabilities outputted by a Bayesian teacher rather than one-hot labels can help a student to learn while retaining calibration and uncertainty from the original Bayesian neural networks \cite{menonArxiv20}.
+Menon \etal~\cite{menonArxiv20} observed that, for classification problems, simply using the class probabilities output by a BNN teacher rather than one-hot labels helps the student to retain calibration and uncertainty from the teacher.

-Now for the case where one wants to compress a large set of samples generated using a MCMC algorithm, a Bayesian teacher can also be an interesting solution \cite{Wang2018AdversarialDO}.
-Instead of caching the collection of samples $\Theta$, a Generative model $G$, a GAN in \cite{Wang2018AdversarialDO}, is trained against the MCMC samples to generate the coefficients $\theta_i$ at evaluation time.
-This approach is similar somehow to variational inference, as the generative model represents in fact a parametric distribution, but the proposed algorithm allows to train a much more complex model than the distributions usually considered for variational inference.
+A Bayesian teacher can also be used to compress a large set of samples generated using MCMC \cite{Wang2018AdversarialDO}.
+Instead of storing $\Theta$, a generative model $G$ (\eg a GAN in \cite{Wang2018AdversarialDO}) is trained against the MCMC samples to generate the coefficients $\theta_i$ at evaluation time.
+This approach is similar to variational inference, with G representing a parametric distribution, but the proposed algorithm allows training a much more complex model than the distributions usually considered for variational inference.